lsst-dm/dmtn-149/index.rst

 bandwidth requirements.
 It could have a complicated effect on memory pressure which is hard to predict.

-Making compression an optional feature of the simulation could help us received feedback from community broker developers on the effects it has in practice.
+Making compression an optional feature of the simulation could help us receive feedback from community broker developers on the effects it has in practice.

 Alert Format